iudhael/StripLedState/docs/README.md

-# MecaMate Signal Documentation
+# StripLedState Documentation

-This directory contains the source files for the MecaMate Signal documentation, built with MkDocs and Material theme.
+This directory contains the source files for the StripLedState documentation, built with MkDocs and Material theme.
 API documentation is automatically generated from code docstrings.

 ## Quick Start